 The exchange prompted a discussion about Nitesh’s stock portfolio and I learned, to my delight, that he had been doing pretty well.

 Now let me give you some background about him.
-He is a Software Engineer and now is successfully running his own company Padlet in US.
+He is a Software Engineer and now is successfully running his own company in the US.
 He has always been a “techie”, and, like most of us has zero finance background.
 He doesn’t have time and interest in watching CNBC all day or reading investment blogs.

 So how does he manage to do well?

 It turns out, he is a typical Stable Investor. 🙂

 Below, I outline Nitesh’s strategy.
 He wants me to warn you all, in true Stable Investor style, that he has only been investing for last 5 years which is a very short amount of time to declare an investment strategy a success.